 States have different laws regarding accredited, online private schools.
 Your state may view Liberty University Online Academy as a private school or homeschool.
 Your local school district will provide you with the proper documentation that they require based on your state laws.
 It is also suggested to contact the Home School Legal Defense Association at www.hslda.org to find out what your state’s homeschooling laws are.

 There are no elective options for students in K-5th grade.
-Our students in 6th – 8th grade do have a small selection of courses to choose from.
+Our students in 6th – 8th grade does have a small selection of courses to choose from.
 These electives come at an additional charge.
 Electives are not as necessary in these grades as they are in 9th – 12th grades.
 Middle School Electives

-The tuition covers the curriculum, teacher access, academic advising, record keeping and all academic services such as library access, transcripts and accreditation.
+The tuition covers the curriculum, teacher access, academic advising, record keeping, and all academic services such as library access, transcripts, and accreditation.

 Liberty University Online Academy offers online distance learning to students all over the world.
 Student work is then transmitted online for the Academy to grade and record.
-All a student needs is access to a computer with internet connection!
+All a student needs is access to a computer with an internet connection!

 We handle unique academic situations on a case by case basis.
 We will review records, evaluate possible assessment testing, and discuss the situation with the student’s parents to create solutions that will follow our academic policies and also be best for the child.

-Outside courses are allowed, but must be approved by the Academy and meet specific requirements.
+Outside courses are allowed but must be approved by the Academy and meet specific requirements.

-The credit will show on our transcript as a transfer credit with the school name from which the credit was transferred from, or as a "homeschool" course if the course was administered by the parent.
+The credit will show on our transcript as transfer credit with the school name from which the credit was transferred from, or as a “homeschool” course if the course was administered by the parent.